dhananjay-mandalkar/readme-phywikiquiz/README2.md

 $ pip3 install sparqlwrapper
 ```
 ### Sympy
-The computer Algebra System (CAS) Sympy `version 1.7.1` is used for the calculation module to get result values given a retrieved formula and inputs for the variables.
+The Computer Algebra System (CAS) Sympy `version 1.7.1` is used for the calculation module to get result values given a retrieved formula and inputs for the variables.
 ```
 $ apt-get install python3-sympy
 ```